kitsumed/mihonyomi-extensions/README.md

 ## Disclaimer
 > [!NOTE]
 > The developer of this application does not have any affiliation with the content providers available.
-These extensions does not host any-content.
+These extensions are designed to work with user-hosted servers.
+The user is solely responsible for what is hosted on said server.